stormpath/express-stormpath/docs/setup.rst

 - Attach the :ref:`default_features` to your express application, such as the login page and registration page.

-- Hold any requests that require authentication, until Stormpath is ready.
+- Hold all requests until Stormpath is ready.

 That's it, you're ready to go!
 Try navigating to these URLs in your application: